 I was born in an inland oasis city of the United Arab Emirates.
 While I am not as rich as the Dubai royal family, I am somewhat rich in travel experience!
 I have also lived in Pakistan for several years and came to the United States about 11 years ago.
 I was brought up in a British educational system and strictly consider myself as a student of knowledge on an open-ended path to learning and scholarship.
 Education, i.e. overcoming our inherent ignorance, means the world to me.

-On campus, I am a Student Life Ambassador, president of the Communication Club, an SGA representative for the International Club, an Honors student, part of the STEMCore cohort, and a Phi Theta Kappa (ΦΘΚ) Vice-President of Scholarship.
+On campus, I am a Student Life Ambassador, president of the Speaker’s Club, an SGA representative for the International Club, an Honors student, part of the STEMCore cohort, and a Phi Theta Kappa (ΦΘΚ) Vice-President of Scholarship.
+I am also a Mellon Undergraduate Research Fellow at the Johns Hopkins University.
 Off (and on?) campus, I am involved in a variety of volunteering and/or service activities in humanities.
-For example, I serve as a features writer for the Borgen Project, intern at AsAmNews, advocate for a pluralistic society while respecting human rights specifically in countering issues of religious and other forms of extremism, and keep apprised of issues facing the immigrant community in the U.S., especially in the legal spheres.
+For example, I serve as a features writer for the Borgen Project, advocate for a pluralistic society while respecting human rights specifically in countering issues of religious and other forms of extremism, and keep apprised of issues facing the immigrant community in the U.S., especially in the legal spheres.

 So!
 This blog will be my means of communicating with you (in no particular order of significance) my challenges, successes, involvement, triumphs, struggles, and little and major aspects of college and student life here at CCBC.